No! We also have API integrations with Eloqua, Marketo, SalesForce, Hubspot, and a REST API to access companies and leads.

 The Relevance Engine supports InsightBase by identifying meaningful spikes in interest in a given topic or product category, supporting both account-based marketing and marketing automation outreach campaigns, among other uses.
 Learn more about the technology behind the Relevance Engine.

 Intent signals, technology installs, and contacts are the three components that make up the database that fuels InsightBase.
-We compile this data from our third-party suppliers, verify the data, and act as the intersection point between these three types of databases.
+We compile data from the global web and verify the data.
 Then we produce correlated, consumable data to fuel digital marketing strategies around named account lists, display ads, marketing automation, and analytics.

-We are compiling up to 260 million new intent signals each day.
-We match these intent signals to the company domain and release the updated daily match on a weekly basis.
+We are compiling intent signals each day.
+We match these intent signals to both company domains and to individual contact records that we update on a weekly basis.

 InsightBase is housed in the AWS data center, and the data is secured through AWS protocols.
 Learn more about AWS privacy policies.